The equivariant covering homotopy property: Proof of the ECHP of Numerable Bundles

 \begin{proof} Since every orbit of $G \times_H S$ contains an element of $S$, $\sigma$ is surjective.
 If $g_1 x_1 = g_2 x_2$ with $g_i \in G$ and $x_i \in f^{-1}(S)$, then $g_1 f(x_1) = g_2 f(x_2)$, so $g_1 = g_2 h$ for some $h \in H$ and so $\sigma$ is bijective.
 If $K \subset X$ is compact Hausdorff then so is $GK \subset X$, and since $f^{-1}(S)$ is closed, $f^{-1}(S) \cap GK$ is compact.
 So $\sigma^{-1}(K)$ is a closed subspace of a compact space, hence compact.
 Therefore, $\sigma$ is a homeomorphism. \end{proof}

-Recall that an open cover $\{U_i\}$ of a $G$-space, $B$, is said to be $G$-numerable if, for all $i$, there exists a $G$-equivariant map $\lambda_i: B \to I$ such that $U_i = \lambda^{-1}((0,1])$, where $G$ acts trivially on $I$.
-We will use the following familiar result about Hurewicz $G$-fibrations ($:= hG$-fibrations), whose proof is identical to the non-equivariant case, \cite[pg.51]{M99}:
+Recall that an open cover $\{U_i\}$ of a $G$-space, $B$, is said to be $G$-numerable if it is locally finite and, for all $i$, there exists a $G$-equivariant map $\lambda_i: B \to I$ such that $U_i = \lambda^{-1}((0,1])$, where $G$ acts trivially on $I$.
+We will use the following familiar result, due to Dold, \cite[Theorem 4.8]{D63}, about Hurewicz $G$-fibrations ($:= hG$-fibrations), whose proof is identical to the non-equivariant case, see also \cite[pg.51]{M99}:

 \begin{lemma} Let $p: E \to B$ be a map of $G$-spaces and let $\{U_i\}$ be a $G$-numerable open cover of $B$.
 Then $p$ is an $hG$-fibration iff $p: p^{-1}(U_i) \to U_i$ is an $hG$-fibration for every $i$. \end{lemma}